Letter to home seller from buyer: What to include

 •6-minute read

-When multiple buyers are eyeing the same home, it’s easy to wonder how your offer will stand out in this competitive market.
-One way buyers try to connect with sellers is through a house offer letter, which is oftentimes called a “love letter.”
-It’s a personal note where buyers explain why they love the home and what it would mean to them to live there.
+If you’re one of multiple buyers eyeing the same home in a competitive market, there are ways you can make your offer stand out.
+One way buyers can try to connect with sellers is through a house offer letter.
+It’s a personal note to the seller in which buyers explain why they love the home and what it would mean to them to live there.

-As these letters can be meaningful, they can also raise concerns if the letter includes personal details that might lead to bias.
-In this article, we’ll walk you through how to write a thoughtful, respectful house offer letter that helps you stand out and shine among other buyers, while staying fair and professional.
+While these letters can be meaningful, they can also raise legal concerns if the letter includes personal details that might lead to bias.
+Here’s how you can write a thoughtful, respectful house offer letter that helps you stand out and shine among other buyers while staying fair and professional.
+We’ll also include a house offer letter sample to give you a template to work from to write your own.

 What is a house offer letter?